junxit/us-congress-bills-115/metadata.md

 - 2018-06-13 — Mr. Roe (TN) moved to suspend the rules and pass the bill, as amended.
 - 2018-06-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (consideration: CR H5137)
 - 2018-06-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(consideration: CR H5137)
+- 2018-06-14 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.